How to convert AVCHD to ProRes 422/4444?

 Add AVCHD files into AVCHD to ProRes Converter

-Run Acrok MTS Converter for Mac.
+Run Acrok Video Converter Ultimate for Mac.
 You can import AVCHD footage from your camcorder or your computer.
 And this best AVCHD/MTS converter support batch conversion, you can load more AVCHD/MTS video files at once.

 Choose PorRes codec video